jhui/jhui.github.io/_posts/2017-03-01-CNN-Convolutional-neural-network.markdown

 #### Pooling

 To reduce the spatial dimension of a feature map, we apply maximum pool.
 A 2x2 maximum pool replace a 2x2 area by its maximum.
-After apply a 2x2 pool, we reduce the spatial dimension of a 4x4 input to a 2x2 output.
+After apply a 2x2 pool, we reduce the spatial dimension for the example below from 4x4 to 2x2.
 <div class="imgcap">
 <img src="/assets/cnn/pooling.png" style="border:none;width:50%">
 </div>